-The Batwa Experience with the First People of the Forest in the Buhoma Area
+The Batwa Experience with the First People of the Forest in the Buhoma area of Bwindi Impenetrable Forest

 Today, the Batwa People are Conservation Refugees living at the edge of the Forest that was their home for Centuries.
 Conservationists like Dian Fossey portrayed the Batwa as Gorilla Killers, which they were not.
-The Batwa see the Mountain Gorillas as part of their extended family.
-Sadly the gorilla killer label has stuck.
+The movie “Gorillas in the mist” did much harm to the Batwa by describing them as Gorilla Killers, a label that has stuck to this day.
+The reality was that the Batwa saw Mountain Gorillas as part of their extended family.

 The Forest provided everything that they needed.
-In turn, they left a minimal footprint in the Forest, they co-existed with Nature and their environment, only taking what the Forest provided and what they needed.
+In turn, they left a minimal footprint in the Forest.
+They co-existed with Nature and their environment, only taking what the Forest provided and what they needed.

 The concept of owning the Forest of owning land was foreign to them.
 They lived in harmony with their surroundings.
 They kept their traditional ways and culture even when other people groups moved into the areas surrounding them.

-The Batwa will guide and lead you through their beloved Forest and learn of their traditional ways from handling a bow and error to which plants, berries, roots and bark to pick for medicinal purposes, to the gathering of honey.
+The Batwa will guide and lead you through their beloved Forest, and you will learn their traditional ways.
+This ranges from handling bows and arrows to which plants, berries, roots, and bark pick for medicinal purposes to the gathering of honey.
 Eat a traditional meal – today, that is some goat stew and gain insight into a way of life that might be foreign to you and yet very enriching.

-The Batwa experience begins with a nature walk, hike through the woods, seeing the Forest in a new way, through the eyes of the original people of the Forest, the keepers of the Forest.
-Learn how they hunted the small animals they used for food, what things they gathered, how traps, and nets were used.
+The Batwa experience begins with a nature walk, a hike through the woods, and seeing the Forest through the eyes of the Batwa.
+Learn how they hunted the small animals they used for food, what things they gathered, and how traps and nets were used.

 The Batwa Experience is an interactive time of learning, of seeing the Forest in new ways, the ways of old, a day of personal enrichment, something not to be missed while in the Buhoma area of Bwindi Impenetrable Forest.

 That is a question that we are asked from time to time.
 The Batwa Experience is different from the proverbial Masai Village Visit that many Visitors have done in Kenya or Tanzania.
-It is an actual reenactment as of how Batwa used to live in the.
+It is an actual reenactment of how Batwa used to live in the.
 Traditions and ways that go back thousands of years.
-Ancient cultural forms that existed until they were evicted from their land without compensation in 1991 and 1992.
-Now they are Conservation Refugees watching Gorilla Trekkers spend thousands of dollars while they, the Batwa are on outside looking in on what was once their land.
+Ancient cultural forms existed until they were evicted from their land without compensation in 1991 and 1992.
+Now they are Conservation Refugees watching Gorilla Trekkers spend thousands of dollars while the Batwa are on the outside looking in on what was once their land.